 To assist you to satisfy this obligation, LGIS included bushfire protection as part of the Scheme offerings in 2012 and this has continued to date to ensure your bushfire volunteers are adequately covered.

 - Third Party Liability

 A volunteer fire fighter is defined as a bush fire control officer, a person who is a registered member of a bush fire brigade established under this Act or a person working under the direction of that officer or member.

 Coverage applies when a volunteer fire fighter is carrying out normal brigade activities which are defined by the Bush Fires Act 1954.
-The bushfire insurance information sheet (pdf) explains what normal brigade activities are in more detail.

 Protection applies when a volunteer fire fighter suffers from an injury caused by undertaking normal brigade activities.
 The entitlements mirror the Workers Compensation and Injury Management Act (1981) and follow the prescribed amounts as gazetted by WorkCover WA every year.

 In the event that a volunteer is injured, priority should be given to seeking medical treatment.
 Once the volunteer or his/her representatives are able to, they can lodge a personal injury claim with you and then you can forward it to LGIS for processing.

 Volunteers who are members of a local brigade may sustain accidental damage to or loss of their personal property whilst they are actively engaged in duties designated to them and deemed "normal brigade activities".